AptumTek/aptumtek.github.io/_pages/products/less-paper/privacy/en.md

 For more information on how Firebase Analytics handles data, please refer to Firebase's Privacy Policy: [Firebase Privacy Policy](https://firebase.google.com/support/privacy/)

-**Telemetrydeck**

-We use Telemetrydeck to collect telemetry data for monitoring and improving the performance of our app.
-Telemetrydeck may automatically collect certain information, such as app usage metrics and performance data.
-This data is anonymized and does not personally identify individual users.

-For more information on how Telemetrydeck handles data, please refer to Telemetrydeck's Privacy Policy: [Telemetrydeck Privacy Policy](https://telemetrydeck.com/privacy)

 **Changes to This Privacy Policy**

 We may update our Privacy Policy from time to time.
 We will notify you of any changes by posting the new Privacy Policy on this page.